adam-mehdi/adam-mehdi.github.io/about.md

 # About

-This is the Mehdi blog, where I provide explanation to my projects in AI.
+This is the Mehdi blog.
+Here, I provide explanation to my AI projects which aim to explore and develop computational methods to address biological problems.